client0sided/seizure/README.md

 ## Notes

--   Works only in environments where `loadstring` and `HttpGet` are allowed.\
+- Works only in environments where `loadstring` and `HttpGet` are enabled.
--   Not an official Roblox library.
-Use at your own risk.\
+- Not an official Roblox library; use at your own risk.
--   Always inspect the source script before running it.\
+- Always inspect external scripts before running them.
--   UI may behave differently depending on exploit environment or Roblox updates.
+- UI behavior may vary depending on the exploit environment or Roblox updates.

 ## Credits

-Created by the original authors of SeizureUI.\
+Created by the original developers of SeizureUI.
-Edits and forks should credit the source appropriately.
+Please credit the source appropriately when creating edits or forks.